SnivySquid65/OpenTowerS/README.md

 - Making a pull request, by far the most helpful, add and subtract from scripts, and other things!

 # Credits
-This repository is currently maintained by...
+This repository is currently maintained by:
 - SnivySquid65 (OpenTowerS, original commits to OpenTowerS and revised instructions)

 Previously contributed to by: